LIFELONG WELLNESS AND BEHAVIORAL HEALTH CARE

 The Emma L. Bowen Community Center consists of a staff of highly trained, culturally experienced psychologists, social workers, nurses, chemical dependency counselors, case managers, vocational rehabilitation counselors and early childhood teachers.
 Our incredible staff is fluent in Spanish and French.

-The Bowen Center serves over 15,000 clients annual, offering services that include a therapeutic preschool for children with behavioral and developmental issues; programs for adults and seniors with mental health and substance abuse issues; chemical abuse outpatient programs and mental health-based services for children and adolescents; a twenty-bed residential chemical abuse recovery facility and a food pantry program that served over 60,000 meals in 2018.
+The Bowen Center serves over 30,000 clients annual, offering services that include a therapeutic preschool for children with behavioral and developmental issues; programs for adults and seniors with mental health and substance abuse issues; chemical abuse outpatient programs and mental health-based services for children and adolescents; a twenty-bed residential chemical abuse recovery facility and a food pantry program that serves over 21,000 packages of food annually.

 The Emma L. Bowen Community Center is a 501(c)(3) nonprofit community-based organization that is licensed by the New York City Department of Health and Mental Hygiene, New York State Office of Mental Health, New York State Alcoholism & Substance Abuse Services, and New York State Department of Education.

 EMMA L. BOWEN: MOTHER, COMMUNITY ACTIVIST AND FIGHTER FOR JUSTICE

 Emma L. Bowen was a mother, community activist and fighter for justice who was always concerned about the well-being of her neighbors as well as her community.
 As a young widowed with three daughters, Emma made the time to be actively involved in volunteering her services for the individuals residing in the Upper Manhattan and Harlem communities who were in need.
 In the 1960’s, she organized the Citizens Action for Neighborhood Organization (CAN-DO) and brought together tenants, landlords and City housing officials to seek ways to improve living conditions.